DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 Many schools in England require teachers to have 'qualified teacher status' (QTS).
 If you do not have this, you can work in some schools as an unqualified teacher.

-Annual unqualified teacher salary ranges are:
+The unqualified teacher salary ranges are:

 | Area                                     | Minimum | Maximum |
 | -------                                  | -----   | -----   |